 If you have issues with this current format, please wait to sign up for your volunteer work after July.
 At that time we will be reassessing if we can return to the traditional 2hr shifts safely.

 Complete volunteer shift instructions will be coming soon.
-You can sign up for June and July (4hr shifts) here.
+You can sign up here.

 Other updates: We have been working with Sunnyside & Woodside Mutual Aid to get organic produce to local food panties.
 SWMA held a fundraiser, with Sunnyside CSA matching dollar for every dollar (thanks to our member donations!).
 Together we came up with almost $5000 towards CSA food.
 Golden Earthworm is assisting by providing us as much extra produce as they can manage with that amount.
 Thanks to everyone who has contributed to make this possible!